Translated by Takuya Erik Watanabe

 Philosopher's Walk in Different Seasons

 In early April, the Philosopher's Walk comes to life with cherry blossoms in full bloom.
 The sakura trees on both sides of the canal create a cherry blossom tunnel.
 It's a great spot to see cherry blossoms, highly recommended even by the locals.
 Be sure to bring a camera with you to capture the natural beauty and delicate blooms.

 The path is also colored in red by autumn leaves in the fall.
 The view of the bright red leaves reflecting in the water is a very popular attraction.

-You will find many famous temples around the Philosopher's Walk, such as Gingakuji, Nanzenji, and Eikando.
-Many people visit all of these on foot.
+You will find many famous temples around the Philosopher's Walk, such as Ginkakuji Temple, Nanzenji Temple, and Eikando.
+They are within walkable distance, and many people visit all of these on foot.

-For more on the best sightseeing spots in Kyoto, read our Kyoto Complete Guide: Travel Tips, Sightseeing, Festivals and More!
+For more on the best sightseeing spots in Kyoto, read more of our articles below.